Real Life Stories – A Helping Hand

 Cyclists are a helpful bunch.
-We recently asked Cycling Weekly readers to tell us when they had been helped by a fellow cyclist.
+We recently asked Cycling Weekly readers to tell us their real life stories of when they had been helped by a fellow cyclist.
 We received many replies, and present a selection of them here.

 Forgot to unclip at the lights, couldn’t un-wedge myself, so a driver with about £4k of bikes on the roof stopped and detangled me.